Wednesday, 18 December 2024

 Slack faces backlash for training AI models with user data without explicit consent, highlighting privacy concerns and the complexity of opting out.

-Slack, the popular communication platform, has come under fire for training its machine-learning models on user messages, files, and other without explicit user permission.
+Slack, the popular communication platform, has come under fire for its machine-learning models on user messages, files, and other content without explicit user permission.
 This practice, which is opt-out by default, has raised significant concerns about privacy and data use within the platform.

 Opt-out hurdles and privacy concerns